CS-433/ml-project-2-las_macinas/README.md

 # Machine Learning Project 2 - Road Segmentation

-For the EPFL course Machine Learning CS-433 a research project on semantic segmentation of aerial images.
-The goal is to be able to separate two classes, Background and Road from satellite images.
+For the EPFL course Machine Learning CS-433, we developed a binary classifier to identify roads in satellite images and distinguish them from the background.
+We compared various CNN and U-Net architectures to determine the best model for this task.
+Our approach also included image pre-processing steps to improve the accuracy of the classifier.
+Our results showed that the U-Net model achieved an F-1 score of 0.94.
+This project demonstrates the effectiveness of using U-Net model for road segmentation in satellite imagery.

 The structure of the image dataset and their groundtruth can be seen in the following image: